 - You will be redirected to the training website.
-Complete the training and then you will be prompted to complete the background check.
+Once you have completed the training, you will be prompted to complete the background check.

-Once your online application, paperwork, background check, and training are complete, we will review and follow up with you about any missing information or concerns.
-Once all is in order, we will vote to approve you as an NAD volunteer at our weekly Appointees Committee.
-You will receive a notification email that you have been approved.
+Once all of the steps above are complete, we will do a final review of your application and follow up with you if we have any questions or missing information.
+Once everything is ready, we vote to approve you as an NAD volunteer at our weekly Appointees Committee.
+You will receive an email notification that you have been approved.
 In the unusual case that your application is denied, you will be contacted by our office.

-Next, your application will be sent to your first-choice call.
-The mission organizations are encouraged to consider your application and make a decision within two weeks, but they may take more or less time.
-You are welcome to contact them at this time about any questions you may have about the position.
-Once the organization makes a decision, they will accept or deny your application on the AVS database.
-If accepted, you will move on to final approval.
-If denied, you will be notified and asked if you would like your application sent to your next choice.
+Next, your application is sent to your first-choice call.
+Mission organizations are encouraged to contact you and make a decision within 2 weeks, but they may take longer.
+If they accept your application, it will move on to final approval.
+If they deny, we will check with you before sending your application on to your next choice.

-If you are serving internationally, you are responsible for working with your mission organization regarding your travel arrangements.
-These include:
+If you are serving internationally, you are responsible for your travel arrangements.
+This includes:

 - Airline ticket

-If you have applied or served through AVS in the last two years and there have been no changes to your health, you will only need to submit the following for your reapplication:
+If you have applied or served through AVS in the last two years and there have been no changes to your health, you will only need to submit the following to reapply:

 - Online application